What is spaghetti architecture?

-Centralizing supplier data in a SIM solution will clarify the architecture and help reducing the number of systems (or optimizing their usage), thus reducing the costs of the global IT architecture.
+Centralizing supplier data in a SIM solution will clarify the architecture and help reduce the number of systems.
+It can also optimize their usage, thus reducing the costs of the global IT architecture.

-As more and more enterprise processes are digitalized through specific solutions, most IT departments need to manage multiple systems (including Saas and On Premises) and associated integration flows.
-These complex architectures lead to data corruption.
+As more enterprise processes are being digitized through specific solutions, most IT departments need to manage multiple systems.
+Whether SaaS or On-Premises, they also have to manage associated integration flows.
+These complex architectures can generate data corruption.

-It is now a priority to streamline the data management process and set-up governance.
-Otherwise, Procurement & Finance (and the whole company) will be exposed to risks, fraud, extra costs and unproductivity.
+It is now a priority to streamline the data management process and set up governance.
+Otherwise, Procurement & Finance departments (and the whole company) will be exposed to risks, fraud, extra costs, and lack of productivity.